David Lipscomb: Personal life

 The Lipscomb family moved to Illinois in 1834 for the purpose of freeing their slaves.
 David's mother Ann, along with three of his siblings, died of a fever in 1835 while they were still in Illinois.
-David's later belief that racial divisions in the church are inconsistent with Christianity were shaped by this experience.
+When Lipscomb's father returned to Tennessee "he accepted slavery under protest as a necessary evil."
+Some time after 1849 David Lipscomb "owned a good farm, a few negroes, and enough stock and fixtures of all kinds to carry on his business as a farmer."
+Lipscomb founded Lipscomb University as a segregated educational institution that refused to accept African-American students well into the late 1960s.
+Despite owning slaves and founding a segregated school, David always believed that racial divisions in the church are inconsistent with Christianity.